 The raw data were explored then begane to spate, sort out and combine them using qualitative coding.
-The analysis of the collected data was conducted in these sequential steps:

-A heuristic evaluation was conducted on the MS DC multi-language websites, where all the platforms of the website where inspected to acknowledge the usability issues needed to be fixed.
 The primary purpose of the website is to establish an effective communicational and informational channel for its users.
 The latter provides access to three sites, and each site supports a single language.

 Marine Sport DC - German home page, created in 2000